Hang-gliding Introductory day

 - How long; Usually 3 to 6 hours depending on numbers.

 - How do I get there.
-Either catch our shuttle from central Auckland or drive yourself
+Sites are usually within an hours drive from central Auckland.

 - How much : $250/ person ( discounts available for group bookings )